qlik-oss/sense-installer/README.md

 ### Generate Credentials from published bundle

 - Ensure connectivity to the target cluster create a kubeconfig credential for a target bundle.
-We can creat crdentials either using [porter](https://porter.sh) or generating file manually.
-  - using porter
-    - `porter cred generate <credential_name> --tag qlik/qliksense-cnab-bundle:v1.21.23-edge`
-  , replace `<credential_name>` with a name of your choosing.
-    - Select `file path` and specify full path to a kube config file ex. _Bash_:
-  `/home/user/.kube/config` or _PowerShell_ `C:\Users\user\.kube\config`

-  - or generating file manually like this, replace `<credential_name>` with a name of your choosing.
+  - generating a file as follows, replace `<credential_name>` with a name of your choosing.
     - _Bash_
     ```shell
     cat <<EOF > $HOME/.qliksense/credentials/kube-cred.yaml